 Life-Saving | Life-Threatening

-In nearly 80 countries around the world, it is a crime to be gay.
-For far too many people, it is impossible to be out and proud if you also want to stay alive.
+In over 80 countries around the world, it is a crime or fundamentally unsafe to be gay or transgender.
+For far too many people, it is impossible to be out and proud.

 For more than 20 years, we have been focused on providing free legal services to lesbian, gay, bisexual, transgender, and HIV-positive immigrants, including: